Continuous Index of Mental Health (iCASM)

 The iCASM is an index that reflects the general state of mental health of the Brazilian population over the age of 16.
 Based on an internationally validated questionnaire, iCASM enables construction of a database with high-quality statistical accuracy.

-The Instituto Cactus-Atlas Mental Health Index (iCASM) will enable the creation of a historical database on the mental health of Brazilians, similar to what we have today with the Broad Consumer Price Index (IPCA) of the Brazilian Institute of Geography and Statistics (IBGE).
+The Continuous Index of Mental Health (iCASM) will enable the creation of a historical database on the mental health of Brazilians, similar to what we have today with the Broad Consumer Price Index (IPCA) of the Brazilian Institute of Geography and Statistics (IBGE).

 It will be released following the second collection of data.